 After years of living zero waste, I’m not a big shopper.
-So I turned to my Instagram followers and asked them to help me answer: what’s the best zero waste store?
+So I turned to my Instagram followers and asked them to help me answer: what are the best eco shops online?

-Because it’s a question I get a lot and I wanted some great stores to point people away from places like Am*zon.
+Because it’s a question I get a lot and I wanted some great eco shops to point people away from places like Am*zon.

 Of course, all this goes without saying that zero waste is far more than just making a few zero waste swaps.
 Resist the urge to buy something new for at least 30 days – if you decide you still need it after that, make the purchase.
 Or consider shopping second-hand, first!

 All that to say, if/when you decide to buy something new, support these zero waste stores and eco-shops trying their best to source ethical, sustainable products.
 Trust they’ve been vetted by a pretty great group of folks!

 Why support zero waste stores and eco shops?

 It can be tempting – especially when you’re strapped for cash or at the start of your zero waste explorations – to just purchase a whole bunch of products from Amazon, be done with it, and live an idealized zero waste life from then forward.